AppImage/docs.appimage.org/source/packaging-guide/desktop-icon-files.rst

 The ``Categories`` value should be a list of all `specific registered categories <https://specifications.freedesktop.org/menu-spec/latest/category-registry.html>`__ that apply to your application.

 The list of all keys can be found in the `Desktop Entry Specification (Recognized keys) <https://specifications.freedesktop.org/desktop-entry-spec/latest/recognized-keys.html>`__.
-Further keys that are recommended for AppImages are ``GenericName`` (the name of the application category, e.g. "Browser" for Firefox), ``Comment`` (an application description) and ``Version`` (not the application version, but the used version of the Desktop Entry Specification itself.
+Further keys that are recommended for AppImages are ``GenericName`` (the name of the application category, e.g. "Browser" for Firefox), ``Comment`` (an application description) and ``Version`` (not the application version, but the used version of the Desktop Entry Specification itself as well as the custom AppImage keys (see the next section).

 The desktop entry file should be named according to the `Reverse domain name notation <https://en.wikipedia.org/wiki/Reverse_domain_name_notation>`__ and have ``.desktop`` as file ending, for example ``org.AppImage.ExampleApp.desktop``.